 Depending on the study, you might see Insulated Concrete Forms converted to relate to floor area, so it’s a good idea to keep track of what’s being measured to avoid any confusion.

 Another thing to bear in mind is that different studies use different costs.
-Some give what the general contractor paid (referred to as builder’s costs or total house cost) while others give what the general contractor charges to install ICF blocks (referred to as sales price).
+Some give what the general contractor paid (referred to as builder’s costs or total house cost), while others give what the contractor charges to install ICF blocks (referred to as sales price).

 Let’s take a look at some numbers: